DesiredDreams/Read-Page-Before-int/README.md

 -Sapphireshadow (B.sapphire x S. Milk cookie)

+- + ships from my other fandoms im too lazy to type down💔

--Theres alot of more you'll prob find out while int with me (i respect any legal ship btw so u can expect me to have alot of ships)
+-Theres alot of more you'll prob find out while int with me (i respect any legal ship btw so u can expect me to have alot of ships heh,,or eitherway just respect urs or possible also become a fan of it)

-Btw my straw basiclly says the same things as here but yk drawing still appreciated✨
+-Drawings are always appreciated no matter if u think u made its bad ill prob find it lovely n appreciate that u put effort into drawing from me + feel free to ask my anytging really! (strawpage)